Hydeon-git/LegendOfLandama/README.md

 - Custom background with victory/lose messages (custom font)

+- Gamepad Input Supported

+- Game Webpage: A webpage dedicated to our game (https://hydeon-git.github.io/Project2_RPG/).

+- Game Trailer: A short trailer to sell the game and show its key features.

 ## Controls

+### Keyboard
  Player Movement:
 - A -> Left Movement
 - D -> Right Movement